4. You must also submit the following documents. Please send them to our office:

 - Statement of Financial Support (PDF document)

-- The format of this document is for all international students, so the amounts listed and information requested is slightly different from what is required for exchange students.
-Please be certain to ask our office directly for clarification on any of the contents of this document.
+- This document is for all international students, so the information requested is broad and may differ from what is required for exchange students.
+See below for financial amounts you must show.
+And please ask our office directly for clarification on any of the contents of this document.

-- You may utilize this form, or submit official bank documents.
+- You may utilize this form, submit official bank documents, or a combination of both.

-- Note: for your convenience, a second original statement should be kept to show at the U.S. embassy or consular office when applying for your visa.
+- Note: for your convenience, original versions of these statements should be kept to show at the U.S. embassy or consular office when applying for your visa.

-- Regular Exchange Students: Your documentation must certify that students have a total of $7,513.00 for one semester, and $15,026.00 for an academic year.
+- Regular Exchange Students (undergraduate & graduate): Your documentation must certify that you have a total of $7,625.00 for one semester, and $15,251.00 for an academic year.

-- This document must show amounts in liquid funds (like a savings or debit account - not a retirement account or anticipated income), and must either be a document stamped and signed by a bank official or an original bank statement.
+- This document (and/or your supporting documents) must show amounts in liquid funds (like a savings or debit account - not a retirement account or anticipated income), and must either be a document stamped and signed by a bank official or an original bank statement.

 - Your documentation may show monetary amounts in your home currency or in US Dollars.
 Exchange rates effective on the day of document review will be utilized.